Chuo-ku Tourism Association Official Blog

 P1260224.JPG P1260226.JPG

-It is well-known that the original road vote, which is the starting point of the Japanese road network, is located in Nihonbashi.
+It is famous that there is a road ticket in Nihonbashi, which is the "starting point" of the Japanese road network.

-The "starting point" of the height of mountains and land nationwide was also here in Chuo-ku.
+The "starting point" of the height of mountains and land nationwide was also here in Chuo Ward.